smartgeber Logo

 Female Pumpkin Flowers: Why They Fall Off

 Mike is experiencing issues with his female pumpkin flowers falling off.
-Possible causes include pollination problems, nutrient deficiencies, or pests.
-Regular watering and sunlight are provided, but additional tips and advice are sought to prevent the flowers from dropping prematurely.
+Possible causes include poor pollination, nutrient deficiencies, or pests.
+Regular watering and sunlight are provided, but further investigation into these areas is needed to prevent premature flower drop.

 Why are my female pumpkin flowers falling off?